tinitiateprime/python/python-modules/custom-module-folder/custom_module_folder.md

     result = add_variables(value1, value2)
     print(f"The sum is: {result}")

-# Output: Enter the first number: 3
+# OUTPUT: Enter the first number: 3
 #         Enter the second number: 4
 #         The sum is: 7
 ```